MWDelaney/eleventy-github-deployment/README.md

 3. **Choose your deployment method** and move the appropriate workflow:
    - For GitHub Pages: Move `.github/workflows/examples/deploy-github-pages.yml` to `.github/workflows/`
    - For FTP deployment: Move `.github/workflows/examples/deploy-ftp.yml` to `.github/workflows/`
+   - For SSH deployment: Move `.github/workflows/examples/deploy-ssh.yml` to `.github/workflows/`
-   - You can use both by moving both files to the workflows directory
+   - You can use multiple deployment methods by moving multiple files to the workflows directory
 4. **Set up required secrets and variables** in repository settings (see Configuration section)
 5. **Enable GitHub Pages** if using GitHub Pages deployment
 6. **Push to main branch** to trigger first deployment